mgurov/mguastrohome/src/content/about/cv.md

 ---

-2015-2020 [bol.com](https://bol.com) Utrecht NL - e-commerce - Java · Kotlin · Go · docker · Postgres · pub/sub · Cypress · GCP (BigQuery,PubSub) · Kubernetes
+2015-2020 [bol.com](https://bol.com) Utrecht NL - e-commerce - Java · Kotlin · Go · Docker · Postgres · Pub/Sub · Cypress · GCP (BigQuery,PubSub) · Kubernetes

 Mainly with feature teams in Logistics and Purchasing domains, but also with platform teams.
 Liaison and advocate between feature and platform / DX teams.
 Transition from Oracle-backed monoliths to Java and Kotlin microservice.
 From on-premise to cloud (GCP).